IT527/CS22S027-DL-Assignment-1/README.md

 ### Clone and Download Instructions
 Clone the repository or download the project files.
-Ensure that python and other required packages are installed in the project directory.
+Ensure that python and other required packages are installed in the project directory.</br>
 To clone the repository directly to you local machine, ensure git is installed, run the command:
 </br>
 `git clone https://github.com/IT527/CS22S027-DL-Assignment-1.git`